All Collections

 Archive Content

-The Archive button is located in the command bar on the lesson or path overview page.
+To archive content, select Archive from the command bar of a lesson or path overview page.

-Here's how it appears on the lesson overview page.
+This is how the button appears on a lesson overview page.

 This screenshot shows the location of the Archive button on the lesson overview page of Lessonly's interface.

-And here's how it appears on the path overview page.
+And this is how it appears on a path overview page.

 This screenshot shows the location of the Archive button on the path overview page of Lessonly's interface.

-Select Archive.
-An alert displays, prompting you to confirm your decision, and notifying you that archiving lessons removes live data from users and the gradebook.
+After selecting Archive, a dialog window prompts you to confirm your decision.
+Note that archiving lessons removes live data from users and the gradebook.
 Select OK to proceed.

 This screenshot shows the modal window that appears after a user clicks the Archive button on a lesson or path.
 The window instructs users that "archiving this lesson will remove live data from users and the gradebook."